Safe and Compliant

 When distress is detected, NIGHTWATCH® will alert you and up to 4 others via text, voice, and email simultaneously as a broadcast until the alert notification is acknowledged.
 A status LED on the ID plate of each NIGHTWATCH® halter further offers a visual indicator of your horse’s relative distress.
 Just look for the green light for reassurance your horse is happy and within their normal/non-distress state.

-Your horse’s EDI® score is an objective measure of their relative distress and general well-being, and derived using a fuzzy inference system with multiple parameters, including biometric and behavioral inputs, environmental conditions, pre-existing risk factors, and more.
+Your horse’s EDI® score is an objective measure of their relative distress and general well-being, and derived using a fuzzy inference system with multiple parameters, including biometric data, behavioral inputs, pre-condition factors, and more.

 Biometric data: Vital signs